SimpleDataLabsInc/prophecy-docs/docs/Spark/fabrics/emr-fabric copy.md

    - Allow outgoing connections to the Prophecy public IP over HTTPS.
    - To enable this, add an outbound rule to the Core security group that allows outgoing traffic over HTTPS protocol to the Prophecy public IP.

-By implementing these adjustments to your EMR cluster's security groups, you will establish the necessary network configuration for effective integration with Prophecy.
+By implementing these adjustments to your EMR Serverless cluster's security groups, you will establish the necessary network configuration for effective integration with Prophecy.

-## Create a Fabric to connect Prophecy to EMR
+## Create a Fabric to connect Prophecy to EMR Serverless

 Navigate to Prophecy's UI and click on **Create Fabric**.
-The Fabric will establish a connection with your EMR cluster and utilizes it as the execution engine for your Pipelines.
+The Fabric will establish a connection with your EMR Serverless cluster and utilizes it as the execution engine for your Pipelines.
 <img src={require('./img/create-entity-emr.png').default} alt="EMR create cluster" width="75%" />
 <br/>
 <br/>

-**Name** your EMR Fabric and click on **Continue**.
+**Name** your EMR Serverless Fabric and click on **Continue**.

 <br/>
 <br/>